-(c) Current record of achievement; and(d) Other records in accordance with program or institution policy, record retention schedule or statute of limitations.
+(c) Current record of achievement; and

+(d) Other records in accordance with state or federal guidelines, program or institution policy, record retention schedule or statute of limitations.

 (3) The program shall make provisions for the protection of student and graduate records against loss, destruction and unauthorized use.